Macular Degeneration Management & Treatment With Our Casper & Douglas Optometrists

 No treatment protocols exist to reverse AMD but there are treatments that can delay progression of AMD.
 In some cases, AMD treatments may help improve vision.
 Currently, a few medications for AMD are going through FDA-supported clinical trials.

 Ongoing research studies have found that antioxidant vitamins and nutritional supplements containing zeaxanthin and lutein may delay progression of AMD.
-Your optometrist in Douglas will also recommend practicing healthier lifestyle choices and wearing sunglasses to protect your eyes from UV radiation.
+Your optometrists in Douglas and Casper will also recommend practicing healthier lifestyle choices and wearing sunglasses to protect your eyes from UV radiation.

 Age related macular degeneration is called "dry" macular degeneration because it does not involve growth of new blood vessels.
 The less common form of macular degeneration--neovascular or "wet" degeneration--is a serious eye emergency involving rapid growth of weakened blood vessels in the eye that burst almost as soon as they are formed.
 Symptoms of wet macular degeneration often happen abruptly and include a well-defined dark spot blotting your vision, overall haziness of vision and eye pain.